HarshaManam49/Techno-Med/README.md

  Medapati Aswin Reddy , 211121

  ## Theme
- **Track-1 : Health Related Services**
+            << Track-1 : Health Related Services >>

 ## Introduction

-This Website is for Users and Lab Technician
+This Website is for Users and Lab Technician:

-- **Users**
+- **For Users**

-  Contains Model which Predicts Disease Based on Symptoms they have.
+  The application offers a Model which can predict disease based on the symptoms they have.

 - **Lab Technician**

-  Contains 5 Models:
+  The application offers the following 5 Features to the Lab Technicians:

-      - Heart-Disease
+      - Heart-Disease prediction
-      - Diabetes
+      - Diabetes prediction
-      - Brain Tumor
+      - Brain Tumour prediction
-      - Malaria
+      - Malaria prediction
-      - Breast Cancer
+      - Breast Cancer prediction
+The website also has its own chatbot, Tmedo for interaction.

 ## Technologies
 - Machine Learning Classification Algorithms:

   - Multinomial Naive Bayes
   - Logistic regression

 - Deep Learning Algorithms :

   - Convolutional Neural Networks

 ## Frameworks

  - Streamlit

-## Your learnings from project

-  -   Team Work

-  -   Approaching a Problem Statement

-  -

-## Features
+## What We learnt

+Through this project, we learnt many new things like–
+- Deploying different Machine Learning & Deep Learning models in one place for one goal.

+- The basics of Streamlit framework for better UI and integrating different models.

+- Having learnt the concept of Machine Learning & Deep Learning, we could ponder and think about its real-life application for the enhancement of healthcare services.

+- Team spirit & Collective growth undoubtedly are one of the most important things we learnt while working on the project.

+## Experience while working on the Project

+The project was an amazing experience.
+It required a great amount of brainstorming, exploring and effort to bring it from a mere concept to reality.
+Collaborating on it as a team was incredibly thrilling.
+The journey of constructing the application began with pondering on the basic idea, followed by each of us working independently to construct models and frameworks.
+But soon, we started collaborating and working together as a team on the entire project.
+In the end, we could integrate four machine learning models and three deep learning models using the Streamlit framework for our project.

+## Keypoints of the Project

+- The application has many features related to healthcare like disease prediction from symptoms, diabetes prediction, heart disease prediction, brain tumour prediction, breast cancer prediction and malaria prediction.
+- It has its very own chatbot, Tmedo.
+This was built with a customized dataset & responses and is interactive.
+- Streamlit is used to deploy the models and build the application.
+- The Models used in the project are:
+  - Chatbot (using … model)
+  - disease prediction from symptoms (using … model)
+  - diabetes prediction (using … model)
+  - heart disease prediction (using … model)
+  - brain tumor prediction (using CNN)

+## Basic Flow of the Project

--
+- PIC/Describe